 Royal Air Maroc Operates First Nonstop Casablanca–Los Angeles Flight

 Royal Air Maroc (RAM) operated its inaugural nonstop flight from Casablanca (CMN) to Los Angeles (LAX) on June 7, marking the first direct service between Morocco and the US West Coast.
-The Boeing 787 Dreamliner flight, which landed to a traditional water-cannon salute, operates three times weekly and represents a significant expansion of Morocco’s long-haul network.
+The Boeing 787 Dreamliner flight, which landed to a traditional water-cannon salute, operates three times weekly.

 Avelo Airlines Announces New East Coast and Midwest Routes Launching Mid-June